 Hook Signature Purpose

-add_menu (menubar, main_gui) Extend the menu bar
+add_menu (menubar, main_gui) Expand menu bar

-add_toolbar (toolbar, main_gui) Extend the toolbar
+add_toolbar (toolbar, main_gui) Expand toolbar

-file_opened FileOpenedEvent React to opened files
+file_opened FileOpenedEvent react to open files

-file_saved (file_path, main_gui) React after saving
+file_saved (file_path, main_gui) react after saving

-file_renamed (old_path, new_path) Handle renames
+file_renamed (old_path, new_path) Process renames

-file_save_requested (file_path) Take over saving (return True)
+file_save_requested (file_path) Save yourself (return True)

-open_external_url (url) Handle an external URL inside the plugin
+open_external_url (url) Handle external URL plugin internally

-on_tab_changed (tab_index, tab_name) React to tab switches
+on_tab_changed (tab_index, tab_name) respond to tab changes

 Benefits for developers

-Licensing — AGPL and your plugin
+License question – AGPL and your plugin

 mjEdit is licensed under the GNU Affero General Public License v3 (AGPL-3.0).
 This has clear consequences as soon as you write a plugin that uses the mjEdit API: